Chart Color Schemes

 Swan Hill is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In Swan Hill, as per the latest Census evaluation, 83.1% of dwellings were houses with the remaining 16.9% being semi-detached, apartments, or other types.
-This compares to Non-Metro Vic.'s 90.7% houses and 9.2% other dwellings.
+In Swan Hill, as per the latest Census evaluation, 83.1% of dwellings were houses, with the remaining 16.9% being semi-detached, apartments, or other types.
+This contrasts with Non-Metro Vic., where 90.7% of dwellings were houses and 9.2% were other types.
 Home ownership in Swan Hill stood at 36.2%, with mortgaged dwellings at 31.1% and rented ones at 32.7%.
 The median monthly mortgage repayment was $1,300, higher than Non-Metro Vic.'s average of $1,083.
-The median weekly rent figure in Swan Hill was $235, compared to Non-Metro Vic.'s $200.
-Nationally, Swan Hill's mortgage repayments were lower at $1,300 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.
+The median weekly rent in Swan Hill was $235, compared to Non-Metro Vic.'s $200.
+Nationally, Swan Hill's mortgage repayments were lower at $1,300 versus Australia's average of $1,863, and rents were substantially lower at $235 compared to the national figure of $375.

 Frequently Asked Questions - Housing